 Can Chicago Field Studies classes count towards the major or minor?

 Yes.
-Legal Studies approves all CFS courses to count for up to one approved elective, and students can receive two Legal Studies credits for the following courses:
+Students can receive two Legal Studies credits for the following Chicago Field Studies courses:

 What restrictions does the program have on double-counting?